Get E-Book

 -> JavaScript value

 Headers arrive before the full body.
-Body chunks move through the web stream.
-A helper such as .json() drains the stream, decodes text, parses JSON, and resolves with the result.
+When a body exists, chunks move through the web stream.
+A helper such as .json() drains the stream, decodes text, parses JSON, and resolves with the value.
 A manual reader gives you chunks as they arrive.
-Either way, the body is consumed once.
+Both paths consume the body.

-Backpressure crosses this path.
-A web stream has queueing strategy state and a desired size.
-When the consumer slows down, the stream's pull algorithm stops asking for more chunks until demand returns.
-Under fetch, that pressure interacts with Undici and the socket layer.
-The exact socket behavior belongs to Chapter 10, but the application-level signal is visible: if code leaves response.body unread, bytes may remain buffered until the body is canceled, drained, or the connection is closed according to client rules.
+Backpressure also travels through this path.
+A web stream has queue state and a desired size.
+When the consumer slows down, the stream stops asking for more chunks until demand returns.
+Under fetch, that pressure connects back through Undici and the socket layer.

 const stream = new ReadableStream({